Park update for May 18: The Spur and Coach Passage at 30th Street and 10th Avenue are currently closed.

 Educational programs at the High Line are rooted in the legacy of ingenuity, forward-thinking and collaborative spirit that is central to the conception, creation, and resilience of the High Line Park.
 High Line school partnerships are collaborations that bring together young people, educators, classroom teachers, and creative cultural workers to unite in civic-minded and socially conscious hands-on learning.

 School residencies are in-school and after-school learning opportunities for young people to explore the unique attributes of the High Line, its history of community-driven design, and spiral out into multi-disciplinary learning.
-The High Line curriculum explores infrastructure reuse projects, starting with the challenges of the creation of the High Line park and branches out to include engineering, urban design, and public art.
+The High Line curriculum explores infrastructure reuse projects, starting with the challenges of creating the High Line park and branches out to include engineering, urban design, and public art.

 School residencies are in-school and after-school learning opportunities for young people to explore the unique attributes of the High Line, its history of community-driven design, and spiral out into multi-disciplinary learning.
-The High Line curriculum explores infrastructure reuse projects, starting with the challenges of the creation of the High Line park and branches out to include engineering, urban design, and public art.
+The High Line curriculum explores infrastructure reuse projects, starting with the challenges of creating the High Line park and branches out to include engineering, urban design, and public art.

 In-school partnerships

 Through school partnerships the High Line can be an extension of your classroom.
 We collaborate with educators to create and facilitate interdisciplinary curricula that reflect students’ needs and schools’ learning goals in response to our changing world.
 High Line Education is dedicated to designing programs that can benefit our neighboring schools.
-We’ve most recently worked with teachers at Quest to Learn Middle School, Quest to Learn High School and the James Baldwin School for in-school, after school, and virtual residencies.
-High Line school partnerships have evolved into synchronous and asynchronous engagement models to serve students who are learning remotely.
+We’ve most recently worked with teachers at Quest to Learn Middle School, Quest to Learn High School, the Fannie Lou Hamer Freedom School, PS 33 Chelsea Prep, and the James Baldwin School for in-school, after school, and virtual residencies.

 Contact us